MorisMwai/T2G_EmailSummaryBot/README.md

 ### 📌 What It Does

 - ✅ Retrieves email metadata from the Orchestrator queue (`FilteredEmailsQueue`)
-- ✅ Validates and logs the data (if needed)
+- ✅ Logs or stores transaction details if needed
-- ✅ Tracks number of processed items
+- ✅ Tracks processed item count, including:
+  - Total processed partnership/investor emails
+  - Total processed CV-related emails
-- ✅ Sends a single summary email when processing is complete
+- ✅ Sends a summary email to a configured recipient

+---

+### 🛠 Tech Stack

+- UiPath Studio (REFramework – C#)
+- Orchestrator Queues & Assets
+- Outlook Integration for email summary

 ---